-Gulping down on simple sugar, carbonic acid, and carbon-dioxide can’t be good for you.
+Gulping down on simple sugar, carbonic acid, and carbon dioxide can’t be good for you.
 These beverages contain dissolved carbon dioxide, responsible for that ‘signature’ sound produced upon opening a soda can.

-Upon consumption, the gas is trapped in the stomach and intestines and may produce bloating, burping and cramping.
+Upon consumption, the gas is trapped in the stomach and intestines and may produce bloating, burping, and cramping.

 It’s best to avoid these drinks and stick with water.
-Other alternatives are moderate use of coffee, tea (green or black) and my personal favorite rooibos tea.
+Other alternatives are moderate use of coffee, tea (green or black), and my personal favorite rooibos tea.

 Milk and Milk products

 Milk contains a sugar known as lactose.
-Lactose is one of the FODMAPs but milk deserves special mention in its own right.
+Lactose is one of the FODMAPs but milk deserves a special mention in its own right.
 Did you know that up to 75% of the world population cannot digest lactose?
 This is called lactose intolerance.

 This sugar reaches the large intestines intact and is acted upon, as mentioned previously, by our friendly gut bacteria.
 This produces gas and resulting symptoms as already alluded to.

-Note also that the ‘degree of intolerance’ to lactose varies among individuals, some being much more sensitive than others.
+Note also that the ‘degree of intolerance to lactose varies among individuals, some being much more sensitive than others.
 Moreover, as we age past 50 years, we tend to become more intolerant than in our younger days.